rdlauer/chicken-egg-arduino/README.md

 - ...relaying those inferences to the cloud using a cellular module 📶
 - ...and sending an SMS notification if an egg is detected 📲.

+Part one firmware is in the `chicken-image` directory.

+Part two firmware is coming soon.

 ![project workflow](workflow-banner.jpg)